Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

-On average, most babies start showing symptoms of teething when they're around six months old, with their two bottom, front teeth appearing first.
+But usually, babies will start showing symptoms of teething when they’re around six months old, with their two bottom, front teeth appearing first.

 Most little ones will have all 20 of their milk teeth by the time they're around three years old.

 A child’s 20 milk teeth will usually begin to fall out around the age of six or seven to make way for their permanent adult teeth – of which there will be 32!
 When this happens, they may have some discomfort, but rest assured that you'll have a few years in between each stage with less dental disruption!

 Here’s a rough guide to how a baby’s teeth emerge and how long teething usually lasts at each stage:

 You should start brushing your baby’s teeth (using the correct size toothbrush and a very small amount of fluoride toothpaste) morning and night as soon as they appear through their gums.